 Well, if you know St. Mawes you already know the answer to this.
 If not, here are a few reasons:

-1.Beautiful scenery and crystal clear, sheltered waters; if you hire for two hours (min. hire period) you will get a good feel for St. Mawes, the Percuil River and creeks, where you will see many species of birds and other wildlife.
+1.Beautiful scenery and crystal clear, sheltered waters of the Percuil River and creeks.
+You will see many species of birds and other wildlife.
 In a kayak you see things that can only be glimpsed from land and, because you are under paddle power, you can enjoy the peace and tranquillity of this Area of Outstanding Natural Beauty.